The Perfect Business Plan:

-The description of what products and/or services you plan to sell should take up a small but vital part of your business plan.
-If you cannot convincingly sell the concept to your investors, it's difficult to believe you can market the actual service or product to your target market.
+The description of products or services that you plan to sell should take up a small but vital part of your business plan.
+If you cannot convincingly sell the concept to your investors, it’s difficult to believe you can market the actual service or product to your target market.

-- The second paragraph should clearly and comprehensively explain how your products and services are competitive with other similar offers – by price point, target market, and features / benefits.
+- The second paragraph should clearly and comprehensively explain how are competitive with other similar offers – by price point, target market, and features/benefits.

 After reviewing this section, your potential investor should know:

 - Why you are in business including why people should buy from you and why you are likely to succeed (special benefits, niche target demographic, etc).

 - What your products and services are and how much they sell for, as well as the long and short-term benefits and possibility of repeat business.

 - How and why your products & services are competitive (will you be able to thrive in the face of competition?
 What do you offer that they do not?)

 A well-written business plan will cover these issues in such a way that any investor or lender will feel confident that you can make a go of your business.